isimplypancakes/Nitrous-macOS/README.md

 # Nitrous

-A third-party **Discord client for iOS**, built to look and feel like a first-party Apple app — Human Interface Guidelines throughout, Liquid Glass, adaptive theming, and **multi-account switching built in**.
+A third-party **Discord client for macOS**, built to look and feel like a first-party Apple app — Human Interface Guidelines throughout, Liquid Glass, adaptive theming, and **multi-account switching built in**.